-The lasagna Monday
+The Lasagna Monday

 Lasagna Monday – A look behind the scenes.

-“She has no taste.”
+“It has no taste.”

 “It has no crust.”

-“It has ONLY one crust!”
+“It has ONLY crust!”

 “Too big.”